Lake Tahoe Nevada, USA Travel Guide

 Enjoy a leisurely breakfast.
 Visit a less crowded beach (e.g., Pope Beach) or explore the Tallac Historic Site.
 Depart in the afternoon.

-A balanced itinerary for a full week.
+A balanced itinerary for seven days.

 North Lake Tahoe (East Shore), Sand Harbor, Tahoe East Shore Trail.